JordanchoEftimov/timehut-backend/README.md

 - **PHP - Filament v3**: Filament is a Laravel-based admin panel generator that simplifies the creation of tables, forms, and other admin-related tasks.
 Version 3 provides enhanced functionality.

-- **Livewire**: Livewire is a Laravel package for building interactive user interfaces.
+- **Livewire v3**: Livewire is a Laravel package for building interactive user interfaces.
 It enables real-time interactions without the need for complex JavaScript.

 - **Heroicons**: Heroicons is a set of free, MIT-licensed high-quality SVG icons for you to use in your web projects.